OfficialPixelBrush/beta-wiki/networking/packets/101-close-inventory.md

 | --------- | --------- |
 | `0x65`    | Both      |

-This packet is sent by the client when closing an inventory window, and by the server when an inventory is forcibly closed, such as a chest being destroyed.
+This packet is sent by the client when closing an inventory/window, and by the server when an inventory is forcibly closed, such as a chest being destroyed.

 ## Both